-PLEASE TAKE NOTICE that on April 18, 2025, an electronic copy of the ADMINISTRATOR'S FIRST AMENDED COMPLAINT, was submitted to the Clerk of the Attorney Registration and Disciplinary Commission in Chicago, Illinois for filing.
-On that same date, a copy was served via e-mail on Counsel for Respondent, at Saani@MohammedLawFirm.com at or before 4:00 p.m.
+PLEASE TAKE NOTE that on July 4, 2025, an electronic copy of the ANSWERS TO AMENDED COMPLAINT were submitted to the clerk of the Attorney Registration and Disciplinary Commission in Chicago, Illinois for filing.
+On the same date, copies were served via email to Counsels for Administrator at ARDCeService@ardc.org; . ; jwier@ardc.org.

-Respectfully submitted,
+Respectfully submitted: